Goodsmileduck/kubernetes-whatsapp/README.md

-# WhatsApp business API
+# WhatsApp Business API

 ## Introduction

-This chart bootstraps a single node or multiconnect WhatsApp api deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a single node or multiconnect WhatsApp Business API deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites